 nora has published HPDs for the below norament standard and noraplan standard floor coverings.
 The nora LEED v4 contribution chart and applicable product specific letters have been updated accordingly.

-noraplan standard: noraplan eco, noraplan environcare, noraplan lona, noraplan sentica, noraplan stone, noraplan unita, noraplan valua
+noraplan standard: noraplan convia, noraplan environcare, noraplan lona, noraplan sentica, noraplan valua

 The Austrian Eco-label is awarded by the Austrian Ministry of Agriculture, Forestry, Environment and Waste Management.
 It guarantees environmentally friendly products and services.
 Certified floor coverings exert as small an impact as possible on the environment and human health over their whole life cycle.